 Denis Diderot was a famous French philosopher who lived nearly his entire life in poverty.
-His fortune would change in 1765.
+His fortune changed in 1765.

 At the time, Diderot was 52 years old and his daughter was about to be married.
-He wanted to help pay for the wedding but couldn’t afford to do much due to his lack of wealth.
-Despite this, Diderot was well-known in Europe because he was a major writer of Encyclopédie, a defacto encyclopedia of the time.
+He wanted to help pay for the wedding but couldn’t afford much due to his lack of wealth.
+Despite this, Diderot was well-known in Europe because he was a major writer of Encyclopédie, the defacto encyclopedia of the time.

 When the Empress of Russia, Catherine the Great, heard of Diderot’s financial troubles she offered to buy his library from him for £1000 GBP, which is about £35,609.58 in 2020.
 This gave Diderot the money he needed to pay for his daughter’s wedding.
-In fact, Diderot even set aside some money and bought himself a new scarlet robe.
+He even had a bit of money left over, with which he bought himself a new scarlet robe.

 That’s when everything went wrong for him.

 Diderot’s new robe was beautiful.
 He was never able to afford such a robe himself before, so this was quite the stroke of good fortune.
 In fact, it looked so good that he immediately noticed how out of place it looked when put next to the rest of his clothes and “commoner” possessions.
 Diderot felt the urge to upgrade his home to match his new fancy robe.

 “No more coordination, no more unity, no more beauty!”